opendevstack/ods-pipeline-helm/README.md

     - { name: source, workspace: shared-workspace }
 ```

-See the [documentation](https://github.com/opendevstack/ods-pipeline-helm/blob/main/docs/deploy.adoc) for details and available parameters.
+See the [documentation](/docs/deploy.adoc) for details and available parameters.

+The task supports encrypted secrets via the [`helm-secrets`](https://github.com/jkroepke/helm-secrets) plugin.
+If you want to use this feature, please see the [Working with Helm secrets](/docs/helm-secrets.adoc) documentation.

 ## About this repository